10 Feb Why do women suffer nausea during pregnancy?

 “It’s a long bow but interesting,” says Dr Sheehan.

 Pregnant women will tell you the label ‘morning sickness’ is just wrong because they are often feeling sick all day.
-Luckily the nausea and vomiting doesn’t affect the growing baby.
+Luckily nausea and vomiting doesn’t affect the growing baby.

 Dr Penny Sheehan is the Staff Obstetrician and Senior Clinical Research Fellow, Pregnancy Research Centre, Royal Women’s Hospital, Melbourne; Guest lecturer, University of Melbourne.